lubosdz/yii2-ui-range-plus-minus/readme.md

 Yii2 Input widget for numbers with plus - minus handles
 =======================================================

-Widget for framework Yii2 which enables to take user numeric input (integer, decimals) and increase/decrease the value by configured step, optionally within the min - max range.
+Widget for framework Yii2 which enables to collect numeric values within specified min - max range.
+Supports increasing - decreasing the value by configured step and basic theming for bootstrap 3 or 4.

 ![Screenshot](http://static.synet.sk/screen-yii2-rangePlusMinus.gif)